Does the way you think affect the way you feel?

 How does it work?

-The Life Skills programme is based on Cognitive Behavioural Therapy (CBT) principals.
+The Life Skills programme is based on Cognitive Behavioural Therapy (CBT) principles.
 CBT is a form of psychology that has impressive evidence for its effectiveness and this programme follows the thinking behind CBT.
 It will help you to identify unhelpful thought patterns which, together with certain behaviours, serve to maintain problems rather than cure them.
 You will learn new skills that are proven to be effective in helping you to manage or cure problematic moods and behaviour.

 Life Skills is a programme of classes and not a therapy group, so we will not ask you to talk about sensitive or personal material.
 We will use case studies as examples.